osvetlik/pia2020/README.md

 See the [jsf](jsf/) folder.

-## Server side applications 2 - Security, Web Sockets, Logic implementation
+## Server side applications 2 - Security, Web Sockets

 See the [jsf2](jsf2/) folder.